eclipse-symphony/symphony/docs/symphony-book/agent/target-agent.md

 A Symphony agent is a microservice that exposes an HTTP endpoint to Symphony payloads.
 We offer a Symphony container (`ghcr.io/eclipse-symphony/symphony-agent`) as well as a cross-platform binary that can be configured as a system daemon or service.

-## Prepare for Symphony agent deployment
+## Prepare for Symphony target agent deployment

 In this example, the Symphony agent needs a service principal to access an Azure Storage account to upload camera snapshots.
 In the current version of Symphony, we support service principal with a secret.